LabC8/T208/README.md

 $ python3 {T208_FOLDER_NAME}/PowerControl.py
 ```

 Before executing of step 2.2 you may want to install script into virtual environment like [venv](https://docs.python.org/3/library/venv.html), but it is not good idea to put our script inside virtual environment venv because of necessity to install one of python package from sudo.
-If you install a package with sudo, it ignore **$PATH** environment variable and the package is placed in *usr/bin* instead of *VENV/bin*.
+If you install a package with sudo, it ignores **$PATH** environment variable and the package is placed in *usr/bin* instead of *VENV/bin*.
 We can follow the next steps instead of step 2.2 , but it is not good practise:

 ### 2.2.1 Create and activate our virtual environment